mitmedialab/PRG-Group-Map/README.md

         ...,
         "Name of Project": {
             summary: "This is a summary of project",
-            description: "This is a longer description of the project" }
+            description: "This is a longer description of the project",
+            links: [ { text: "homepage", link: "https://www.media.mit.edu/groups/personal-robots/overview/" } ],
+        }
     }
 });